opentraffic/reporter/README.md

 cat YOUR_FLAT_FILE | py/cat_to_kafka.py --topic raw --bootstrap localhost:9092 --key-with 'lambda line: json.loads(line)["id"]' -
 ```

+Notice the number `4` appearing multiple times in the above `docker run` command.
+This configures the number of partitions in each topic (its essentially akin to parallelism).
+You can increase or decrease this however you like for your particular system.
+The first topic `raw:4:1`, because it has 4 paritions must be keyed by uuid, as noted below.
+If you are not keying your input in this way please set it to `raw:1:1`.

 ### Kafka

 We use kafka streams as the input mechanism to the reporter.
 You'll notice above that we rely on 3 topics being present.
 Its important that, if you are running your own Kafka infrastructure, that either the first topic is keyed by the uuid/vehicle id or that you only run a single partition in this topic.
 The reason for that is to prevent messages from arriving at the second topic in an out of order fashion.